pcolby/doxly/demo/dokit/docusaurus/classDeviceCommand.md

 ---
 id:
 title: DeviceCommand Class
-description: <doxmlparser.compound.docParaType object at 0x7168a74f4d10>
+description: The  class extends  to add a  instance.
 tags:
 ---